AdobeStock_116494308-1

 Crutches and walkers are essential mobility aids that provide stability and support for people with temporary or permanent disabilities affecting their legs, feet, or overall balance and coordination.
 Proper design and material selection of these devices are critical for ensuring user safety, comfort during use, and effectiveness in rehabilitation or daily functioning.

-Optimizing crutches and walkers requires an interdisciplinary approach, integrating principles of biomechanics, materials science, and engineering design.
-By bringing together expertise across these complementary specialties, crutches and walkers can be engineered to promote better patient outcomes and quality of life.
+Optimizing crutches and walkers requires an interdisciplinary approach that integrates principles of biomechanics, materials science, and engineering design.
+By integrating expertise across these complementary specialties, crutches and walkers can be engineered to improve patient outcomes and quality of life.

 pultrusion capabilities guide